-This Northeastern Thailand itinerary takes you off the beaten track on a two-week journey through Thailand’s Isaan region.
-Khmer Empire temples, bucolic countryside, blisteringly hot food, travelling monks, and Thai cowboys: exploring the Isaan is like visiting no other region in Thailand.
+Our Northeastern Thailand itinerary will take you off the beaten track on a two-week road trip through Thailand’s Isaan region.
+Khmer Empire temples, bucolic countryside, blisteringly hot Thai food, nomadic monks, and Thai cowboys: the Isaan is like no other region in Thailand.
+If you’re keen to escape the White Lotus crowds converging on Koh Samui, Phuket and Bangkok, Northeast Thailand is where to go.

-Very few of Thailand’s staggering 37 million visitors a year get to Isaan, Thailand’s off-the-beaten-track northeastern region, and the country’s poorest region.
-Long distances, little English spoken, long distances, limited accommodation options, and long distances, deter all but the most intrepid travellers – which is a great shame (although great for travellers to the region).
+Very few of Thailand’s staggering 35 million annual visitors get to Isaan, the northeastern Thailand region that is about as off-the-beaten-track as you’ll get in Thailand.
+Long distances, little English spoken, long distances, limited accommodation options, and long distances, deter all but the most adventurous travellers – which is a great shame.
+Although it’s great for travellers who do venture to ‘the northeast’ – or ‘Isaan’ in Thai and Khmer.

-Yet the enormous northeast region – it covers a third of Thailand, with one third of its population – is a favourite of Thais keen to escape the more popular destinations that teem with farang (foreign) travellers.
-And it’s not hard to understand why if you’ve been to Bangkok, Chiang Mai or Phuket in peak tourist season, because the vast majority of those 37 million visitors are visiting the same places.
+The enormous northeastern region – Isaan covers a third of Thailand, with one third of Thailand’s population – is a favourite of Thai travellers eager to escape the more popular destinations that teem with farang (foreigners).
+It’s not hard to understand why locals head north if you’ve been to Bangkok, Chiang Mai or Phuket in peak tourist season.
+The vast majority of the 35 million visitors are all visiting the same places.
+This year, it’s places featured in HBO’s The White Lotus series.

-Then there is Isaan’s arts and crafts, from silk-weaving and mask-making, its countless festivals, and the country-folk-pop music that blares from every shop, bar, car, and bus.
+Then there are Isaan’s traditional arts and crafts, from silk-weaving to mask-making, the region’s many lively festivals and colourful markets, and the idiosyncratic country-folk-pop music that blares from every shop, bar, car, and bus in Isaan.
 Not to mention the cowboy-hat wearing farmers who listen to the stuff!

-Here’s our Northeastern Thailand itinerary with advice on how to spend your two weeks in Isaan, how to get there and away, how to get around, what to do and see, where to stay and eat, and how to reduce the duration of the trip if you don’t have 14 days.
+So here’s our Northeastern Thailand itinerary with advice on how to spend two weeks in Isaan, how to get there and away, how to get around, what to do and see, where to stay and eat, and how to reduce the duration of the trip if you’re travelling long haul and don’t have 14 days or even 12 days.

 When to Go to Northeastern Thailand